monteslu/j5-chrome/README.md

-## Deprecation notice
+# Deprecation notice

-The functionality from Johnny-Five Chrome(Chromebots) is now part of [PageNodes](https://github.com/monteslu/pagenodes)
+The functionality from Johnny-Five Chrome(Chromebots) is now part of [PageNodes](https://github.com/monteslu/pagenodes) !

 Ongoing browser-based robotics is happening there, as well as ton of other IoT related features.
+[Check it out](https://github.com/monteslu/pagenodes).

 Johnny-Five Chrome